 Typically for a comic, as few texts as possible are used.
 The pictures and drawings speak for this.
 The texts themselves are displayed differently depending on the application.
 The speech bubbles and boxes also differ.
 For example, bold letters represent exclamations and noises, and dashed lines of a speech bubble represent a whisper.
 For example, descriptions of the situation, place and time are highlighted in yellow.
 In some of the stories in the special Royal Volume, these are depicted as scrolls to match the theme, but not in a uniform and continuous manner.
 The visual delimitations help to clearly distinguish the texts and applications from one another.
 Because the paperbacks should be easy to read for children.

-This time I saw less imaginative and clever names, as I've been used to from other funny paperback books.
+This time I didn't see as many imaginative and clever names as I'm used to from other funny paperbacks.
 But maybe they wouldn't have worked well here.
-I only remembered the “Mouse Keteers” as original.
+I only remembered the "mouse ketiere" as original.

 Drawing style newer

-The story “Kleine Große D (r) amen” shows a new style of drawing that immediately caught my eye.
-It is true that it often happens and is common for the different artists to make the pictures and lines look different, but this style struck me straight away.
-It impresses me because it looks more modern, but not too modern either (in the new and modern Ducktales series, for example, the heads of the figures seem too angular to me).
+In the story "Little Big D(r)amen" there is a new style of drawing that I immediately noticed visually.
+It is true that it often happens and is common that images and strokes look different due to different artists, but this style caught my eye immediately.
+It impresses me because it looks more modern, but not too modern either (For example, in the new and modern Ducktales series, the characters' heads seem too square to me).

 Colorful selection to browse through

-I don't have any negative points of criticism here.
-I could name the names, which are not very original this time, and the non-uniformity of colors and appearance of the text bubbles, but that would be whining at the highest level.
-The selection of stories in this volume is excellent.
-They are varied and, in my opinion, also contain a lot of heart through some love stories.
-My favorite is “Kleine Große D (r) amen”, which has the longest story with several sections.
-The special volume entertained me very well and I would like to read more volumes from the Royal series.
+I have no negative criticisms here.
+I could mention the unoriginal names this time and the non-uniformity of colors and appearance of the text bubbles, but that would be whining at the highest level.
+The choice of stories in this volume is excellent.
+They are varied and in my opinion also contain a lot of heart through some love stories.
+My favorite is Little Big D(r)amen, which offers the longest story with multiple sections.
+The special volume entertained me very much and I wish to read more volumes in the Royal series.

 The funny paperback